lisawilliams/lisa/_posts/2017-09-02-Creating-A-Companion-RSS-Reader.markdown

 Honestly, I find even that kind of satisfying.
 Both this blog and my ttrss setup are highly manual.
 If they were a vehicle, they'd be a dune buggy.
 I write my entries in a text editor, and commit and publish them from the command line.
 I enjoy it, and I think I'll enjoy going back to even more of my old-school ways of blogging and reading, just as I did so many years ago.
 It's good to escape from the massive platforms like Facebook and Twitter, and have a simple and independent existence, thinking and writing out here on the open web.
 I feel liberated by it.
 It all still works, and it's all still good.

 *Update: the scheduled update task I created on the Heroku server is updating my subscriptions.
 That's good too ;-)*

+*Update update: When I tried to reload my RSS reader, it hung at 'Loading, please wait' until I ran `heroku stop <dyno-name>` and then `heroku restart`.
+Fascinating.*